This post may contain affiliate links. Please read our disclosure policy.

 • Add the milk, melted butter, and egg whites.
 Using the paddle attachment, beat vigorously.
 The mixture will come together in a clump and clear the sides of the bowl.
 Keep beating until it begins to look whipped, and sticks to the side of the mixing bowl again (about 6 minutes total).

-• Set the container aside for at least 2 hours at room temperature, and up to 24 hours in the refrigerator.
+• Refrigerate the dough for at least 30 minutes and up to 3 days in the refrigerator.
 Do not let the dough rest/rise for too long, or your rolls will rise much more irregularly after shaping.

 Video